 Much poorer compared to his other brothers, this 18th prince, Lang Lieu, contented himself with preparing something from the ordinary ingredients of everyday food such as pork and rice.
 He tried until finally, he prepared a square cake called Banh Chung.
 Square for the Vietnamese is the form of the Earth.

 Then, he created a round one, Banh Day.
 After tasting the cakes, the ruler was impressed and he considered the cakes the best offering to represent the tremendous respect for their ancestors.
 Lang Lieu became the ruler and since then, the rice cakes became the traditional offering for TET for the Vietnamese people.

-For this year's TET, one of the hotel staff gave us 2 well prepared Chung Cakes which we enjoyed as we watched the TET fireworks.
+For this year's TET, one of the hotel staff gave us 2 Chung Cakes prepared by his family which we enjoyed as we watched the TET fireworks.